CHTC/chtc-website-source/uw-research-computing/python-jobs.md

     order to make sure your requests for a large batch are accurate!
     Disk space and memory usage can be found in the log file after the job completes.
--   Change transfer_input_files to include the python tar file, packages, script, and any other needed files.
-If you used our CentOS 7 version of Python, this may look like:
+-   Change transfer_input_files to include the python tar file, packages, script, and any other needed files. **If you used our CentOS 7 version of Python**, this may look like:
     ```
     transfer_input_files = http://proxy.chtc.wisc.edu/SQUID/chtc/python##.tar.gz, packages.tar.gz, my_script.py
     ```
     {:.sub}

-	If you used our CentOS Stream 8 version of Python, this may look like:
+	**If you used our CentOS Stream 8 version of Python**, this may look like:
     ```
     transfer_input_files = http://proxy.chtc.wisc.edu/SQUID/chtc/el8/python##.tar.gz, packages.tar.gz, my_script.py
     ```